ULA’s new Vulcan Centaur rocket finally set to fly on overnight launch

 Also flying and attached to the Centaur upper stage and headed for a permanent deep space orbit are the partial remains and DNA of more than 200 people including “Star Trek” creator Gene Roddenberry and actors James “Scotty” Doohan, Nichelle “Lt.
 Uhura” Nichols and DeForest “Dr. McCoy” Kelly, as part of Celestis Inc.’s Enterprise Flight.
 Among the DNA are hair samples from presidents George Washington, John F. Kennedy, Dwight D Eisenhower and Ronald Regan.
 Once at its final destination, the stage will be Enterprise Station.

 The countdown for launch began at 3:58 p.m.
-Sunday at T-minus 8 hours, 50 minutes, although will feature built-in holds, one 30-minute hold before fueling at T-minus 4 hours, 30 minutes and a second 60-minute hold before Terminal Count at T-minus 7 minutes.
-Live updates at ulalaunch.com will begin at 8 p.m. while NASA will provide video coverage starting at 1:30 a.m. on nasa.gov.
+Sunday at T-minus 8 hours, 50 minutes, and after 8 p.m. had entered the first of two built-in holds, a 30-minute hold before fueling at T-minus 4 hours, 30 minutes with a second 60-minute hold coming before Terminal Count at T-minus 7 minutes.
+Live updates at ulalaunch.com began at 8 p.m. while NASA will provide video coverage starting at 1:30 a.m. on nasa.gov.

 Space Launch Delta 45’s weather squadron forecasts an 85% chance for good conditions, with chances dropping to 30% chance in the event of a 24-hour delay and 45% if delayed 48 hours.